Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Parks and Recreation

-Buffalo Bayou Park downtown is also gorgeous with skyline views that’ll make your Instagram followers super jealous.
+Buffalo Bayou Park downtown is also gorgeous with skyline views that’ll make your Instagram followers jealous.
 Meanwhile, Hermann Park has the zoo, museums, and paddle boats, which are perfect for family days.

 Discovery Green hosts concerts and events that are always packed.
 And don’t even get us started on all the neighborhood parks in places like The Woodlands and Sugar Land.
 They’re like private resorts that happen to be free!